3DRudder/3DRudderPython/index.md

 ## Built with

 ### Integrated Development Environment
-* This program was coded with Python.
+* This programm was coded with Python.

 ### Language
 * Python 2.7
 * Python 3.5.2

+### samples

+* sample_01.py : This sample presents the basic Function of the SDK.
+* sample_02.py : This sample presents the Custom Curves.
+* sample_03.py : This sample presents the Event processing.
+* sample_04.py : First sample presents the Tone Function.
+* sample_05.py : Second sample presents the Tone Function.

 ### External libraries
 * None